Submissions Open

 May 2026

 Individual presentations offer speakers the opportunity to delve into a specific topic or research area.
-Presenters will be given 15 minutes to showcase their work, share insights, and engage the audience through slides, demonstrations, or other learning aids.
+Presenters will be given either 15 or 30 minutes to showcase their work, share insights, and engage the audience through slides, demonstrations, or other learning aids.
 These sessions are ideal for in-depth exploration of a subject, allowing presenters to provide comprehensive analysis, data, and conclusions.
-Selected presentations will be combined with 2 other 15-minute presentations for a single 45-minute session.
+Presentations will occur in block sessions with other selected presentations.

 Presentation proposal requirements include: